Professional Education Programs

 Across NAU’s advanced professional education programs, 54 employers completed the Employer Survey during the pilot administration in Spring 2020.
 Of the 54 employers that responded, only 29 employers (or 56%) indicated they had hired NAU advanced professional education program graduates during the past three years.
 Based on the survey items, these 29 employers appear to have hired NAU graduates representing all advanced professional education programs.
 However, the number of responses per program were low ranging from 1 to 11 responses.
 The percentage of responses from these 29 employers indicating that they find NAU advanced program completers competent and worthy of hiring was high with 52% of respondents indicating “always” and 39% indicating “most of the time.”
 Employers also indicated they would hire another NAU advanced program graduate with 86% of respondents indicating they were “extremely likely” and 24% indicating they were “likely.”
 The percentage of employers indicating they were satisfied with the overall preparation of NAU advanced program graduates for their position was high with 70% indicating they were “extremely satisfied” and 26% indicating they were “satisfied.”
 Further results related to advanced program completers’ knowledge, skills, and dispositions by position/program can be found in the results file listed above.
 Findings from this pilot employer survey were shared internally with program faculty and leadership.

-Employers from one district who participated in a Fall 2021 focus group were complimentary of the hands-on, relevant degree program which enabled graduates to enter district positions with a degree of familiarity of processes and procedures.
+Employers from our largest partner districts participated in focus groups in December 2021, May 2022, and December 2022.
+Employers were complimentary of the hands-on, relevant degree program which enabled graduates to enter district positions with a degree of familiarity of processes and procedures.
 They indicated that the graduates hired in their district were well-prepared and “have a good understanding of what’s expected of them as an administrator”.
 The district participants in the focus group encouraged the continuance of the partnership and offering of the degree program locally, which is specifically geared toward producing administrators with the knowledge and skills germane to the district while maintaining the high preparation standards of NELP.
-Focus groups will be conducted in Spring 2022 with other districts to determine their level of satisfaction with our graduates.
+All focus groups identified evidence of quality preparation in our programs and complemented programs’ realistic expectations of administrative duties and functions.

-Stakeholder involvement (Measure 2; Initial/Advanced R5.3) Accordion Closed
+Stakeholder involvement (Measure 2; Initial R5.3/Advanced RA5.3) Accordion Closed

 Initial teacher preparation programs:

-NAU PEP has implemented two new approaches to improve our collection of feedback from key stakeholders, Cooperating Teachers (CT) and Principals/Directors.
+NAU PEP has established two key approaches to improve our collection of feedback from key stakeholders, cooperating teachers (CTs) and principals/directors.

-• Student Teaching Cooperating Teacher Survey: For AY 2021-2022, additional items (see General CT Additional Items; Math/Science Additional Items) were added to the mid-term administration of the Student Teaching CT Survey instruments.
-The items share data results from the respective student teaching evaluation instruments from the previous academic year and request feedback regarding the data results in relation to the candidate the CT is mentoring as well as general feedback regarding communication, training materials, and placement processes/procedures.
+Student Teaching Cooperating Teacher Survey: For AY 2021-2022, additional feedback items (see General CT Additional Items; Math/Science Additional Items) were added to the mid-term administration of the Student Teaching CT Survey instruments.
+These new items share data results from the respective student teaching evaluation instruments from the previous academic year and request feedback regarding these data results in relation to the candidate the CT is mentoring.
+The items also request general feedback regarding communication, training materials, and placement processes/procedures.

-• Convening: A Teacher Preparation Advisory Council was formed in AY 2021-2022.
-In February/March 2022, a total of 6 Cooperating Teachers and 3 Principals/ Directors participated in the meeting aligned to their position and/or discipline area.
-The individuals participating represented schools and districts in Flagstaff as well as other communities where NAU delivers teacher preparation programs including Yuma and Glendale, Arizona.
+- Spring 2022: In February/March 2022, a total of 6 cooperating teachers and 3 principals/directors participated in the meeting aligned to their position and/or discipline area.
+Participants represented schools and districts in Flagstaff as well as other Arizona communities where NAU delivers teacher preparation programs, such as Yuma and Glendale.
+The data presentations from Spring 2022 for each group are linked below.

-Although we have consistently connected with school and district partners through a District Representative Meeting held in conjunction with an annual Teacher Career Fair, NAU PEP sought to improve our collection of feedback from Cooperating Teachers and Principals/Directors for program improvement.
+Although we have consistently connected with school and district partners through NAU PEP’s Annual Career Fair, NAU PEP sought to improve our collection of feedback from cooperating teachers and principals/directors for program improvement.
 Results from the Cooperating Teacher Survey as well as feedback noted through the Teacher Preparation Advisory Council meetings have been shared with programs.

-At the unit level, the PEP Initial Teacher Preparation (ITP) Coordinating Council acted upon feedback from Cooperating Teachers who indicated the scale for the Cooperating Teacher Survey items did not allow for the option of communicating to teacher candidates that they observed their growth/development but there was still room for improvement.
+At the unit level, the PEP Initial Teacher Preparation (ITP) Coordinating Council acted upon feedback from cooperating teachers who indicated that the scale for the Cooperating Teacher Survey items did not allow for the option of communicating to teacher candidates that while they observed a candidate’s growth/development, there was still room for improvement.
 This feedback was shared with the Teacher Preparation Advisory Council members as noted in the presentations.
 The members were in support of this recommended change to the scale to improve feedback to teacher candidates and quality of data collected and reported.
 At the March 2022 ITP Coordinating Council Meeting, the change to the scale for the Cooperating Teacher Survey instruments was approved for implementation beginning in AY 2022-2023.

-Given the data results, the PEP staff who oversee student teaching are working on ways to improve communication regarding expectations to Cooperating Teachers/Principals/Directors.
-A concise handout has been developed to provide to Cooperating Teachers/Principals/ Directors beginning in Fall 2022 summarizing key aspects of the mentor teacher role.
-Expanded details regarding the Cooperating Teacher role is described in the Teacher Candidate Handbook.
+Given the data results, the PEP staff who oversee student teaching are working on ways to improve communication regarding expectations to cooperating teachers/principals/directors.
+A concise handout summarizing key aspects of the mentor teacher role was developed and provided to cooperating teachers/principals/directors beginning in Fall 2022.
+Expanded details regarding the cooperating teacher role is described in the Teacher Candidate handbook.

 Advanced educator programs: